 Homework assignments are tasks that teachers send to students for them to complete after school hours.
 In general, these activities consist in completing tasks given in the classes, preparing work to be done in subsequent classes, or practicing regular tasks and reviewing for tests and exams.
 The definition also includes activities such as “out-of-school study groups” where students have the possibility to complete their homework outside of school hours and invested learning activities, where students prepare and work the content at home and then discuss it in classrooms. or take the exams.

 Homework is an indispensable and obligatory part of the student’s job and plays an important role in academic success.
 By doing his homework, the student consolidates his learning and deepens his knowledge.
 The homework also informs parents about curriculum requirements and content and encourages parents’ participation in their child’s education.
+Online projects like Omnipapers site help students find useful tips and online resources for their homework assignments.

 Types of homework